 “Preparation” as a stage of change

-The authors seemed to have been convinced that people tried (rehearsed?) some minor behavioral activities before they embarked on real action; for example, reducing the number of cigarettes, delaying the first one (DiClemente et al., 1991, etc.
+The authors seemed to have been convinced that people tried (rehearsed?) some minor behavioural activities before they embarked on real action; for example, reducing the number of cigarettes, delaying the first one (DiClemente et al., 1991, etc.

 In contrast to the preparation stage, those in the action stage stayed abstinent and maintained the new state for a period of one to six months according to the authors.

 Some of those who are in this stage may march forward to the maintenance stage abstaining from smoking beyond six months; they may adopt some more actions – such as counterconditioning and stimulus control – to prevent relapse.
-Research shows that those who enter into this stage shuttle between this stage and other previous stages 3 – 4 times before stabilizing in the maintenance
+Research shows that those who enter this stage shuttle between this stage and other previous stages 3 – 4 times before stabilizing in the maintenance

 From a linear pattern to a spiral pattern